Waiting to exhale.

 In my Yoga practice, I've started waiting as well.
 Sometimes when I am in a posture and I feel tired, like I can't hold it for another second, instead of going right to my immediate response of falling out, I wait a second or two to see if something changes.
 Often, that little pause gives me a different perspective.
 New ideas occur to me, "Maybe I'm not that tired."
 "So what if my legs are shaking."
 "Maybe I can hold this bad boy a little bit longer."

 Waiting has helped me most in Savasana.
-Savasana, the attempt to consciously relax, be still, open, receiving.
+Savasana is the attempt to consciously relax, be still, open, receiving.
 This is hard for me; hard for most of us.
 At the end of my practice, I want to be there already.
 I want to be in that relaxed state because I've worked hard and now I am ready.
 I want to experience that amazing feeling where the floor holds me, my body is weightless, tingly, my mind somewhere just between waking up first thing in the morning and falling into a late afternoon nap.
-But it's like going from 60 to idle; it's a big change to move into Savasana from anywhere, even a Yoga practice.
+But it's a big change to move into Savasana from anywhere, even a yoga practice.
 So, I get physically into my Savasana, and then I wait.
 I just wait.
 Will it come?
 Will my mind slow down?
 Will my body be still?
 I'm waiting to see, and, while I'm waiting, doing nothing really, it usually comes.